 Rebecca is a life-long learner and educator with a passion for creating healthy communities.
 As a first-generation immigrant and cis woman of colour, she wants to understand how our identities engage with each other and with the world around us, and to create spaces where people of all identities can thrive.
 She has spent the last 10 years in non-traditional educational settings developing and facilitating harm reduction, community engagement and JEDI work.

-Join Annahid Dashtgard, and Shakil Choudhury in a conservation about equity, diversity and inclusion.
+Join Annahid Dashtgard, and Shakil Choudhury in a conversation about equity, diversity and inclusion.

 Anima Leadership co-founders Annahid Dashtgard and Shakil Choudhury host an interactive conversation about this tricky moment in equity, diversity and inclusion work.